anywhichway/reasondb/README.md

 `Index.$matches = function(value, testValue) { return value.search(testValue)>=0; }`

 Just choose a predicate name, it must start with a `$`, and add it as a class property to `Index` with the value being a boolean function taking two arguments.
-The first argument will be the value stored in the index, the second value will be the value extracted from the patterns used in `where` and `when` clauses of JOQULAR qeuries.
+The first argument will be the value stored in the index, the second value will be the value extracted from the patterns used in `where` and `when` clauses of JOQULAR queries.
 The first value will always be a primitive, i.e. `number`, `string`, or `boolean`.

 <a name="addStorage"></a>
 ### Adding Storage Types and Persistence Engines